kaiyikang/mini-tomcat/RAMBLE.md

+Date 2025.08.27

+Sometimes, blindly copying code can cloud your mind, leading to a state of "completing tasks just for the sake of completion."
+To avoid this, I must actively strive to understand the code after finishing the coding portion.
+Adding comments forces me to actively think about the code's meaning and its execution logic.

+Additionally, when setting specific project goals, focus shouldn't be solely on the code itself.
+The time allocated to understanding the code should even exceed that spent on writing it—for example, 40% for coding and 60% for comprehension.

+The code itself isn't the end goal; the specific implementation methods and underlying principles are what truly matter.

 Date 2025.08.25

 To be honest, I haven't acquired the kind of knowledge I initially envisioned through this process – that is, a flexible mastery of Java's fundamental and related libraries.
 However, I have certainly gained some impressions, which manifest as functional blocks, or perhaps code blocks.